hoffmann-dsd/cake-git-hooks-plugin/README.md

 ### DeployGitHooks

-Deploy hooks to the local `.git/hooks` directory.
+Deploys hooks to the local `.git/hooks` directory.
+(Also checks if deployed git hooks are on the latest version)

 ```csharp
 DeployGitHooks();